State Street SPDR Bloomberg Euro High Yield Bond UCITS ETF (ETR:SYBJ)

 About SYBJ

-SSgA SPDR ETFs Europe I Public Limited Company - SPDR Barclays Euro High Yield Bond UCITS ETF is an exchange traded fund launched and managed by State Street Global Advisors Limited.
+SSgA SPDR ETFs Europe I Public Limited Company - State Street SPDR Bloomberg Euro High Yield Bond UCITS ETF is an exchange traded fund launched and managed by State Street Global Advisors Limited.
 The fund invests in the fixed income markets of developed countries across the globe.
 It invests in fixed-rate, Euro-denominated corporate bonds with maturity between one and up to 15 years.
 The fund invests in the high yield securities that are rated between BB+ and CCC- by S&P and Fitch and Ba1 and Caa3 by Moody’s.
 It seeks to replicate the performance of the Barclays Liquidity Screened Euro High Yield Bond Index, by employing representative sampling methodology.
 The fund was formerly known as SSgA SPDR ETFs Europe I Public Limited Company - SPDR Barclays Capital Euro High Yield Bond ETF.
-SSgA SPDR ETFs Europe I Public Limited Company - SPDR Barclays Euro High Yield Bond UCITS ETF was formed on February 3, 2012 and is domiciled in Ireland.
+SSgA SPDR ETFs Europe I Public Limited Company - State Street SPDR Bloomberg Euro High Yield Bond UCITS ETF was formed on February 3, 2012 and is domiciled in Ireland.

 Asset Class Fixed Income